Real Estate Websites for Agents – What You Need To Know

 Lead Driven Real Estate Website

 The next type of Real Estate Website is the Lead Driven type.
 This type of website may not talk as much about you, but focus on a subdivision, real estate vertical or specific geographic area.
+This type of website will generally have real estate SEO, PPC or Targeted Facebook Advertising to drive traffic to the site.
 The person finding this type of website is typing: “subdivision” real estate or; buy a house in “city” or; foreclosures in “area.”
 This type of site is substantially harder to build simply because there is so much competition.
 If you go to Google right now and type in “YourCity” real estate—you will see it’s monopolized by the big players such as Zillow, Trulia or a large broker.
 That being said, you still have the ability to get a more focused and by building a niche site for example: Waterfront Properties in “yourcity” or Foreclosures in “yourcity” or even Equestrian Properties in “yourcity”.
 Although the competition is fierce, if you drill down to a specific niche, you can rank high on certain keywords.
 Although more challenging to build successfully, this type of site brings in buyers and sellers who don’t already know you.
 This is the site that generates real business if done correctly.

 Lead Driven sites also benefit greatly from a blog.
 If you are building a site on Historical Properties in “yourcity”, you should be able to put together a lot of content in individual blog posts.
 Blog posts help greatly for SEO (search engine optimization).
 By blogging on very specific topics and having a site devoted to a specific topic or area, you become the expert in that vertical.
 Also, you can post your blog posts to Social Media to drive traffic to your site.